 There is another abandoned bridge across the Fishkill Creek at Liberty Street and Bridge Street.
 The City should consider redeveloping the bridge as a pedestrian/bike path and connecting it to the network of paths in the area.
-This will require cooperation with the private property owner on the north side of the Creek.
+This will require cooperation with the private property owner on the north side of the Creek and proactive community planning to ensure its preservation and integration.